FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?

 The phone worked well to simulate the wizard without having to be in the room in addition faking the "turning on" fairly well.

-However as a researcher I could not see my particpant.
-Additionaly as mentioned I had significant troubles trying
+It efficiently made the user feel like they were interacting with the audio system with minimal overhead.

+A few things that did not work was as a researcher I could not see my particpant which made things difficult. it also lacked any ability to "extend" the functionality by incorporating video of the user like a camera microphone could have done.
+Lastly, when trying to achieve voice recognition, my microphone would not correctly pick up audio, especialy if there was any background noise at all.

 \*\**your answer here*\*\*

 ### What worked well about the controller and what didn't

+\*\**your answer here*\*\*

+* What did work well:*

+* I was able to say anything I wanted

+* What didn't work well:*

 *  My voice created echo with the video
-* I was able to say anything I wanted

 * Because I could freestyle, you didn't see th frustrating momenbts tga twoud be seen with a more autonomous prototype

+### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*

-### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 * You would need to be able to see the users hands in order to really get a good understanding.

-\*\**your answer here*\*\*
+* When asking user's a question, you should give them prompts on what are their possible options or actions to choose from

+* You would have to design around background noise and other incidental sounds to give consistent and useful feedback to someone playing guitar

+* To make it fully autonomous, the feature set needs to be paired down significantly

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?